Self Employment Income

 1. Calculating SE income

 Calculate countable SE income by taking all income received from sales or services and subtracting 50% of the total as a business expense unless the client presents proof of expenses for the same period of time greater than the 50% standard.
-ACES will calculate the 50% deduction after the worker enters the full SE total income and then ACES subtracts the appropriate earned income disregard (20% for food or 50% for cash).
+ACES will calculate the 50% deduction after the worker enters the full SE total income and then ACES subtracts the family earnings disregard and the appropriate earned income disregard (20% for food or 50% for cash).
 See ACES Users Manual.

 2. Budgeting SE income: When someone earns SE income, average the income over the period the income covers.
 If they present proof of actual SE expenses above the 50% standard, average their allowable, verified expenses over the same period.